ten-protocol/go-ten/docs/testnet/essentials.md

 1. Security is not fully implemented.
 Some keys are still hardcoded.
 1. The decentralised bridge is limited to two hardcoded ERC20 tokens.
 1. The Layer 1 is currently a hosted network.
 In the next iteration we'll connect Obscuro to Goerli.
 1. The "Wallet Extension" is not fully polished yet.
+You can expect a better UX as Obscuro develops

 ## Connection to an Obscuro Node
 - **RPC http address:** `testnet.obscu.ro:13000`